stutxo/deathroll/README.md

 Full stack rust game.
 Yew for frontend, Axum for webserver

-deathrolling is a game make famous by world of warcraft!
-Where players  deathroll for gold.
+deathrolling is a game made famous by world of warcraft, where players  deathroll for gold.

 https://youtu.be/vshLQqwfnjc?t=1044